Rocket-CDS/Documentation/Integration/SimplisityJS/AjaxDropdown.md

 ﻿# Ajax DropDownList Example
 DropDownLists can be populated by ajax.
-This example show 2 dropdownlists, a country list and a region list.
+This example shows 2 dropdownlists, a country list and a region list.
 When the country list is selected the second list is populated with region data.

 ```
 <div>